 Strategic Operations Inc. (STOPS) provides creative solutions through a wide range of contract vehicles.
 The list below is not all-inclusive, as new contract vehicles are being added continuously.
-Please contact Kevin Waskow, Vice President of Contracts, Caroline Neeley for existing customers, Gordon Potter for Business Development or first time caller with any questions about how you can contract with STOPS in the fastest, most cost-effective manner possible.
+Please contact Kevin Waskow, Vice President of Contracts, Gordon Potter for Business Development or first time caller with any questions about how you can contract with STOPS in the fastest, most cost-effective manner possible.

 GS-07F-5527P, awarded under Federal Supply Schedule 084 – Total Solutions for Law Enforcement and Security.
 SIN 426-99